paulhibbitts/DLC-Help/themes/learn2-git-sync/README.md

 # Learn2 with Git Sync

 Learn2 with Git Sync is a customized version of the default [Grav Learn](http://learn.getgrav.org) theme.
-Simple, fast and modern.
+Includes selectable visual styles.

 Want to quickly try out this theme?
 The [Learn2 with Git Sync Skeleton](https://getgrav.org/downloads/skeletons) is a ready-to-run site with the Learn2 with Git Sync Theme, which also includes the Admin Panel and example content already installed.